National Dietetic Requirements

 - Complete continuing professional educational requirements to maintain registration.

-- In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
-Frequently these state requirements are met through the same education and training required to become an RD.
+- In addition to RDN credentialing, many states have regulatory laws for RDNs.
+Frequently these state requirements are met through the same education and training required to become an RDN.

 Commission on Dietetic Registration (CDR)'s Master's Degree Requirement